 Port Tax Credit Bonus

-The port tax credit bonus rewards new or expanding Georgia companies that increase imports or exports through a Georgia port by at least 10 percent over the previous year.
+The port tax credit bonus rewards new or expanding Georgia companies that increase imports or exports through a Georgia port by at least 10 percent over the previous or base year.

 To be eligible for the port tax credit bonus:

 - Companies must first meet the requirements of either the job tax credit or investment tax credit programs.